devlooped/Extensions.AI/src/Weaving/readme.md

 ```

 > [!NOTE]
-> The most useful namespaces and dependencies for developing Microsoft.Extensions.AI-
+> The most useful namespaces and dependencies for developing Microsoft.Extensions.AI-powered
-> powered applications are automatically referenced and imported when using this package.
+> applications are automatically referenced and imported when using this package.

 ## Configuration / Environment Variables